theforeman/kafo/README.md

 it expects that there will be init.pp which it will instantiate.
 If you need to change this behavior you can via ```mapping``` option in ```config/kafo.yaml```.

-Suppose we have puppet module and we want to use puppet/server.pp as our init file.
-Also we want to name our module as puppetmaster.
-We add following mapping to kafo.yaml
+Suppose we have a puppet module and we want to use a puppet/server.pp as our init file.
+Also we want to name our module puppetmaster.
+To do so we add the following mapping to kafo.yaml

 ```yaml